keijiro/KinoFeedbackURP/README.md

 ## Setup

-1. Add the "Feedback Feature" to an active URP renderer.
+1. Add the "Feedback Renderer Feature" to an active URP renderer.
 Refer to the [renderer feature] documentation for detailed steps.

-2. Add the "Feedback Effect" component to an active camera in a scene.
+2. Add the "Feedback Controller" component to an active camera in a scene.
 The feedback effect is only applied to cameras that have this component.

+You can configure the render pass event for each pass with the `Injection Pass Event` and `Capture Pass Event` properties on the renderer feature.

-## Design Notes
+## Design notes

 - The feedback effect injects the previous frame's image by rendering a full-screen quad at the camera's far plane.
-- The frame capture occurs just before the post-processing passes, meaning post-processing effects do not influence the feedback effect.
 - As with any video feedback effect, the result heavily depends on the frame rate.
 Be aware that changes in frame rate will affect the appearance of the effect.